-- [Marie Osborn] All right, welcome everyone.
+Hi, welcome, everyone.
 Thank you for coming here today, taking the time to be here.
 Before we get started, I'd like to introduce myself.
 My name is Marie Osborn.
 I am coming to you from Tucson, Arizona today.
-I have a husband who's a former Army Ranger and we have two children, a dog and four chickens.
-So, we have a busy, full life and I understand you probably do too, and I'm really glad you're here today.
+I have a husband who's a former Army Ranger and we have two children, a dog, and four chickens.
+So we have a busy, full life, and I understand you probably do too and I'm really glad you're here today.

-So, you're probably wondering what REACH-S stands for - what it's all about.
-So, REACH-S stands for Resources Exist, Asking Can Help-Spouse and it's all about taking care of ourselves before our problems get too overwhelming.
-It focuses on self-care to a certain extent and so I don't even like to use the word training.
-It's really a conversation between us today, so I really want to hopefully help that you feel comfortable speaking up and just engage in discussion as a group.
+So you're probably wondering what REACH-S stands for, what it's all about.
+So REACH-S stands for Resources Exist, Asking Can Help - Spouse.
+And it's all about taking care of ourselves before our problems get too overwhelming.
+So it focuses on self-care to a certain extent.

+And so I don't even like to use the word training, it's really a conversation between us today.
+So I really wanna hopefully help that you feel comfortable speaking up and just engage in discussion as a group.

 The goal today is really just to empower you and your service member to feel comfortable seeking help if they ever need it in the future.
 So I want you to leave here today with a new mindset that asking for help, seeking help is important, that it is best done early, and that we all have a duty to kind of take on the role of taking care of ourselves.
 Because when we are functioning well, everyone else gets a boost for their own functioning as well.

-If you think about it just like when we, you know, are riding on an airplane and they say "if in the chance that oxygen masks come down," what are you supposed to do first?
-They say put yours on first right?
+If you think about it, just like when we, you know, are riding an airplane and they say, "In the chance that oxygen masks come down, what are you supposed to do first?"
+They say, put yours on first, right?
 Yeah, and then you can help someone next to you.
-And it's kind of the same idea that you need to take care of yourself, we all have that individual responsibility and that we are capable and you know situated to be able to help others.
+And it's kind of the same idea that you, you know, need to take care of yourself.
+We all have that individual responsibility, and then we are capable and, you know, situated to be able to help others.

-We're going to talk a lot about different resources that are available for you and your military spouses and the members around you.
+We're gonna talk a lot about different resources that are available for you and your military spouses, the members around you.
 And some will apply to you, some will not, but they're a really great thing to be aware of.
-And so at the end of this, I'm going to be distributing the handout that goes along with our session today and it has a lot of really great information that's DOD-wide, but also specific to each service branch as well, so I think you'll find a lot of valuable information that way.

-And one quick question - is there anyone who might have a family where both people are in the military?
+And so at the end of this, I'm gonna be distributing the handout that goes along with our session today, and it has a lot of really great information that's DOD-wide, but also specific to each service branch as well.
+So I think you'll find a lot of valuable information that way.
+And one quick question.
+Is there anyone who might have a family where both people are in the military?
 Do we have anyone like that today?